ebelious/Sorcery-Grimoir/README.md

 # Sorcery Grimoir
 This is Sorcer Grimoir, a Contested Realm Companion application for the seekers and masters of the realm.
-This app is a multi tool for anyone intersted in playing, understanding the game, and a few other really cool features which include:
+This app is a multi tool for anyone intersted in playing, understanding, and/or just interested in Sorcery Contested Realm.

+## Features
 - UI for counters when playing the game with 1 player and 2 player views
 - UI extras such as Dice rolling, Turn counter, win/loss tracker
 - All Cards with attached FAQ, Codex, and Rulebook keywords for easily understanding how each card is used